VicMikhailau/MaskedEditText/README.md

 Unfortunately, there is no way to devote much time to the project.
 Please feel free to Fork the project and add Pull requests.
 Thanks a lot!

 # Change Logs

+### v4.0.6

+Updated Gradle and libraries.
+Changed targetSdkVersion to 31.

 ### v4.0.5